-- 1. Control Levers
+- Control Levers

-- 2. Parking/Auxiliary Brake
+- Parking/Auxiliary Brake

-- 3. Locking Mechanism for Parking/Auxiliary Brake
+- Locking Mechanism for Parking/Auxiliary Brake

 Pull on the control levers.
 Make sure when you pull back on them that they stop moving before they make contact with the seat.
 Push forward on them and make sure they stop moving before they make contact with the dashboard.
-The total travel of the control levers (measured at the top, where the hand grips are located) should not exceed 10 inches from all the way forward to all the way back.....Refer to the Maintenance section of this Operator's Manual for instructions.
-Don't use the machine until the brakes are operating normally.
+The total travel of the control levers (measured at the top, where the hand grips are located) should not exceed 7 inches / 18 cm from all the way forward to all the way back....Refer to the Maintenance section of this Operator's Manual for instructions.
+Don't use the machine until the brakes are operating correctly.